 TGaz Editor: Modify the text in P119L29-37 as follows:

-In a Direction Measurement FTM pair that agreed on R2I AOA, the ISTA shall add a TRN field to the FTM frames in the exchanges specified by the Direction Measurement Density field by setting the TRN_LEN to the value of the L_RX field sent by the RSTA and PACKET_TYPE to 0.
+An FTM exchange in which the trigger field in the Fine Timing Measurement Request that initiated the exchange is set to 2 is denoted as a first path AWV FTM exchange.In a Direction Measurement FTM pair that agreed on R2I AOA, the ISTA shall add a TRN field to the FTM frames in the exchanges specified by the Direction Measurement Density field by setting the TRN_LEN to the value of the L_RX field sent by the RSTA and PACKET_TYPE to 0.
+In a first path AWV FTM exchange the ISTA shall set the FIRST_PATH_AWV_TRN TXVECTOR parameter set to FIRST_PATH_AWV_ON_TRN in the Fine Timing Measurement frames it sends to the RSTA.
+The ISTA may receive the TRN field using implementation dependent AWV settings.

-In a Direction Measurement FTM pair that agreed on I2R AOA, the RSTA shall add a TRN field to the ACK frames in the exchanges specified by the Direction Measurement Density field by setting the TRN_LEN to the value of the L_RX field of the DMG Direction Measurement Parameters received from the ISTA and PACKET_TYPE to 0.
+In a Direction Measurement FTM pair that agreed on I2R AOA, the RSTA shall add a TRN field to the Ack frames in the exchanges specified by the Direction Measurement Density field by setting the TRN_LEN to the value of the L_RX field of the DMG Direction Measurement Parameters received from the ISTA and PACKET_TYPE to 0.
+In a first path AWV FTM exchange the RSTA shall set the FIRST_PATH_AWV_TRN TXVECTOR parameter set to FIRST_PATH_AWV_ON_TRN in the Ack frames it sends to the RSTA.
+The RSTA may receive the TRN field using implementation dependent AWV setting.
 The RSTA shall provide the AOA measurement results in the Direction Measurement Result element included in the next FTM frame sent to the ISTA.

 In a Direction Measurement FTM pair that agreed on R2I AOD, the RSTA shall add a TRN field to the FTM frames in the exchanges specified by the Direction Measurement Density field by setting the TRN_LEN to a non-zero value and PACKET_TYPE to 1.
+In a first path AWV FTM exchange the ISTA shall set the FIRST_PATH_AWV_TRN TXVECTOR parameter set to FIRST_PATH_AWV_ON_TRN in the Fine Timing Measurement frames it sends to the RSTA.
+The RSTA shall receive the TRN field using the first path AWV setting.
+The ISTA may use implementation dependent AWV (such as sectors) in the TRN field.

 In a Direction Measurement FTM pair that agreed on I2R AOD, the ISTA shall add a TRN field to the Ack frames in the exchanges specified by the Direction Measurement Density by setting the TRN_LEN to a non-zero value and PACKET_TYPE to 1.
+In a first path AWV FTM exchange the RSTA shall set the FIRST_PATH_AWV_TRN TXVECTOR parameter set to FIRST_PATH_AWV_ON_TRN in the Ack frames it sends to the RSTA.
+The ISTA shall receive the TRN field using the first path AWV setting.
+The RSTA may use implementation dependent AWV (such as sectors) in the TRN field.
 The RSTA shall set the Best AWV Id field in the Fine Timing Measurement frames sent to the ISTA following these Ack frames to the AWV Id or the Best Sector Index of the TRN field (if the ACK was an EDMG/DMG PPDU respectively).
 If the RSTA has set the AOD Channel Measurement Feedback subfield to 1 in the DMG Direction Measurement Capabilities field, it shall also append a Channel Measurement Feedback element to the Fine Timing Measurement frames sent to the ISTA following the reception of the Ack frames with PACKET-TYPE equal to TRN-T-PACKET or EDMG-PACKET-TYPE equal to EDMG-TRN-T-PACKET and TRN-LEN greater than 0 or EDMG-TRN-LEN greater than 0.

 References: